Emmanuelbreezy/paddle-frontend-assessment/README.md

 ##

-To Edit the PEDDLE Task Code go to the 'homepage' folder in the page directory:
+To Edit the PEDDLE Task Code go to the 'homepage' folder in the page directory

-To Edit the GITHUB Task CODE go to the 'github' folder in the page  directory:
+To Edit the GITHUB Task CODE go to the 'github' folder in the page  directory